 National Institute for Health and Care Excellence Guidelines

-First and foremost, the varicose veins NICE guidelines defines a vascular service as:
+NICE guidelines recommend referral to a “Vascular Service”.
+NICE CG168 defines a vascular service as:

 “a team of healthcare professionals who have the skills to undertake a full clinical and duplex ultrasound assessment and provide a full range of treatment.”

-This is uncommon in the UK where many “vein clinics” are actually just one doctor in a room performing their own scans – which does not now fit with the new varicose veins NICE guidelines as to who patients with varicose veins should be referred to.
+This is uncommon in the UK where many “vein clinics” are actually just one doctor in a room performing their own scans.
+This does not fit with the varicose veins NICE guidelines.
+Patients should be aware of such non-compliant practices.

-NICE guidelines state that duplex ultrasound must be used to assess the extent of the varicose veins and to plan treatment.
+The varicose veins NICE guidelines state that venous duplex ultrasound must be used to assess the extent of the varicose veins and to plan treatment.

 As pointed out above, this needs to be performed by a vascular technologist or a specialist doing only duplex ultrasound all day, every day.
 As popularised by Malcolm Gladwell in his book Outliers, it takes 10,000 hours to become an expert in something.
 Doctors who do their “own quick scan” and who also see patients and operate, do not get to the same levels of expertise in scanning.